govau/pancake/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Creating your own pancake modules
+## Creating your own Pancake modules

 💡 You can use Pancake with your own modules.
 All you have to do in your modules is:

 1. keep a certain folder structure
 2. add one or two keywords to your `package.json` file
-3. add the pancake script to your `package.json` file
+3. add the Pancake script to your `package.json` file
 4. publish a json file which contains all modules, versions and dependencies
 5. and publish your module to npm.